mueseralex/tactical-arena-shooter/GAMEPLAY-FIXES.md

 ## Issues Fixed

 ### 1. Player Hitbox Floating ✅
 **Problem**: Player models were floating in the air instead of being on the ground.
+Hitboxes didn't match visual position.

 **Root Cause**:
-- Server was spawning players at y=1.8 (player height)
+- Server was sending camera height (y=1.8) instead of ground-level position (y=0)
-- Client was setting networked player models to y=0 (ground level)
+- Client was hardcoding networked player models to y=0 regardless of server data
+- Local player was sending camera height, but networked players were rendering at ground level
-- The mismatch caused visual floating
+- This caused a mismatch between hitboxes and visual models

-**Solution**: The player models correctly handle height internally via `PlayerModel` class, so networked players start at y=0 (ground level) and the models render properly.
+**Solution**:
+1. **Server**: Changed all positions to ground-level (y=0).
+Spawn points and player positions are now ground-based.
+2. **Client Camera**: When receiving spawn position, add standing height (+1.8) to place camera correctly.
+3. **Position Broadcasting**: Modified `sendPositionUpdate()` to send ground position (camera.y - currentHeight) instead of camera height.
+4. **Networked Players**: Use server's y position directly instead of hardcoding to 0.

+Now all positions are ground-level throughout the system, and the camera/model heights are added locally as needed.

 ---